threefoldfoundation/info_cloud/src/evdc/evdc_k8s.md

 On the TF Grid a Kubernetes orchestrator can be deployed out of the box.
 We have implemented the [K3S](https://k3s.io) implementation, which is a full-blown Kubernetes offering, but using only half of the memory footprint, packaged as a single binary and made more lightweight so that it can run in resource-constrained locations (so fit for IoT, edge, ARM etc).

-A VDC is in essence a Kubernetes cluster with a master node and different worker nodes, plus an IP address to expose the workload to the public internet.
+A Compute part of the VDC is in essence a Kubernetes cluster with a master node and different worker nodes, plus an IP address to expose the workload to the public internet.

 In the below screenshot, the VDC contains one master node and 2 worker nodes.